-Intellectual Developmental Disabilities (IDD)
+Intellectual and Developmental Disabilities (IDD)

-The focus of our Intellectual Developmental Disabilities (IDD) Program is to assist individuals and their families in choosing and accessing quality and cost-efficient services and supports that best meet their needs and requests.
+The focus of our Intellectual and Developmental Disabilities (IDD) Program is to assist individuals and their families in choosing and accessing quality and cost-efficient services and supports that best meet their needs and requests.
 Our IDD Program accomplishes this by offering an extensive array of services and supports either provided through Bluebonnet Trails or through a network of private and public agencies and organizations.

-Intellectual and Developmental Services:
+Intellectual and Developmental Disabilities Program

 Early Intervention for Babies and Toddlers: Please visit our Early Childhood Intervention Program for more details.

 Autism Services: Please visit our Autism Services for more details.

 Respite: Our Respite services provide temporary non-routine assistance to the caregiver by assisting the individual with daily living tasks and providing needed supervision.